10 Proven Strategies to Streamline RFP Process for Maximum Efficiency

 Key Takeaways

-• Centralized communication cuts vendor back-and-forth by 45% on average
+• Centralized communication reduces vendor back-and-forth

-• Structured formats reduce evaluator review time by 30-50%
+• Structured formats reduce evaluator review time

 1. AI-Powered RFP Automation Tools